Please read Gen 4: 1-24.

 Cain on the other hand, stood before God with a heart that was not right with Him and an offering of fruit that did not cover his guilt.
 Therefore, God openly indicated that He rejected it.

-There is faith and faith
+3. There is faith from the mind and faith from the heart.

 Both of them believed in God (the Lord had probably appeared to them in physical form) but Abel’s faith led him to humble himself for his sin to be forgiven by grace and to be accepted by God as His own.